garronej/tss-react/README.md

 # To start the Server Side Rendering app (next.js)
 yarn start_ssr

+# To start the Server Side Rendering app that test the mui v4 integration.
+yarn start_muiV4
 ```

 In SSR everything should work with [JavaScript disabled](https://developer.chrome.com/docs/devtools/javascript/disable/)